-The ultimate aim of any IT help desk should be to resolve your customer’s issue in the quickest time possible.
+The ultimate aim of any IT help desk should be to resolve your customer’s issues in the quickest time possible.
 Therefore, it’s important to track the average resolution time.
-Higher average resolution times means your support department responds to your customer’s queries faster.
+Lower average resolution times means your support department responds to your customer’s queries faster.

-Low average resolution times means your support team are spending longer fixing issues.
-Long resolution times might be necessary for more complex issues, however if you are consistently reporting low-resolution times then it could mean that your team is understaffed.
+High average ticket resolution means your support team is spending too long fixing issues.
+Long resolution times might be necessary for more complex issues.
+However, if you are consistently reporting high-resolution times, then it could mean that your team is understaffed.

-One way to lower your average resolution time is to make sure when a customer is handed over to a new member of the support team, the team member is briefed on the problem so far.
+One way to lower your average resolution time is to make sure that when a customer is handed over to a new support team member, that team member is briefed on the problem so far.
 This will stop the customer having to repeat themselves over and over.